Testing a Transistor with a Digital Multimeter

 • https://engineeringtutorial com/testing-a-transistor-with-a-digital-multimeter/

-• transistor testing
+• Multimeter transistor test socket

 • HOW DIGITAL MULTIMETRE READ FAULT TRANSISTOR